 In any case/circumstance where a change in provision is being considered, the school will call a Review meeting.

-All reviews should involve attendance by parents/carers with support from the Parent Partnership where requested and any other professionals who may be key to the pupils development.
+All reviews should involve attendance by parents/carers with support from the Parent Partnership where requested and any other professionals key to the pupils development.

 8. Review of Commissioning Brief